 It was a stressful day.
 Not for the usual reasons but because of the absurdities involved in being a personal trainer.
 That day I arrived to work not knowing we had a “staff meeting” so when I arrived at my normal scheduled time, I was already a half-hour late for the meeting.
 I was chastised with a disapproving look from the General Manager who then ushered me into the meeting being attended by all the personal trainers.
-Inside, Fitness Director Mike was standing in front of a dry-erase board leading the meeting.
+Inside, Fitness Director Mike was standing in front of a whiteboard and leading the meeting.
 He was asking all the personal trainers what would be an innovative way to improve the interpersonal contact we had with club members during our floor shifts.
 In response, one trainer stated something about leading a session to teach isometric conditioning so as to develop symmetry and achieve more tonal definition.
 Next another trainer stated something about training with a bosu ball to teach enhanced balance and increase core strength.
-Then followed my favorite trainer, Julie, for whom I had developed a work-friend crush, and was starting to think the feeling was mutual as she was always nicer to me than the other trainers.
+Then followed my favorite trainer, Julie, who felt was my “work bestie” and thought the feeling was mutual as she was always nicer to me than the other trainers.
 Julie wanted to incorporate free-motion elastic bands into a short, yet highly intense resistance regimen, which I thought was the most admirable and physically beneficial of all the plans.
 Anyway, so it went, down the line with each trainer providing a description of their individual, customized session plan.

 In retrospect, I can clearly see that my pre-flight ritual during my boarding school days was no act borne of common superstition, but an early indication of the more severe oddities I would be compelled to perform later in life all due to OCD, my future partner in ruin.